How to Get a Criminal Case Dismissed in NYC

 Speedy Trial Violations

 If you’ve been charged with a crime in New York City, give me a call for a free consultation.
-I can assess your case to determine the best strategy in an effort to get your case dismissed.
+Regardless of whether you want to get a serious felony or simple Desk Appearance Ticket dismissed, I can assess your case to determine the best strategy for dismissal.
 Contact us today.